chet-hub/FunRTC/README.md

 # Why

-The most amazon feature of WebRTC is P2P - uses can connect each other directly.
+The most amazon feature of WebRTC is P2P - users can connect each other directly.
 However, the p2p connection required the help of signaling server to set up - The p2p users need to exchange their SDP, icecandidate and other information.
 This project, based the webrtc specification, abstracts the interfaces to achieve pure p2p.